sibin-n/amazon-ecommerce-analysis-project/README.md

-# Amazon E-commerce Analysis Project
+# Amazon E-commerce Analysis Project Using SQL(MySql)

 ## Overview
 The attached dataset contains ecommerce orders of Amazon from multiple countries in 2023.
 It is an ecommerce company with a global footprint.
 In India, the company is headquartered in Hyderabad.
 The supply chain of the company is very strong.
 In our dataset, customers are located in 14 countries and they receive orders within a week.
 The category for which most of these orders were placed is mobile accessories.